Utilities Procurement Senior Advisor

 Responsible for working with Business Partners to deliver their functional plans

-Develop category strategies in partnership with Business partners to secure buy-consensus category strategy that mitigate compliance and risk, optimise the supply chain and drive commercial value from supply base in support of bp’s strategy
+Develop category strategies in partnership with Business collaborators to secure buy-in for category strategy that mitigate compliance and risk, optimize the supply chain and drive commercial value from supply base in support of bp’s strategy

 Champion supplier and product innovation with key regional and/or global suppliers as well as business collaborators and leadership to drive value enhancements and support bp’s success in the future

-Build positive working relationships with utilities stakeholders across bp businesses, procurement business facing teams and GBS
+Build positive working relationships with utilities partners across bp businesses, procurement business facing teams and GBS

 Ensure timeliness and quality of all contracts required for safe, compliant, and reliable business operations